Professor, Jackson School of International Studies

 Office Hours: By appointment

 Noam Pianko is the Samuel N. Stroum Chair of Jewish Studies and Professor in the Jackson School of International Studies.
-Pianko also directs the Samuel and Althea Stroum Center for Jewish Studies and serves as the Herbert and Lucy Pruzan Professor of Jewish Studies.
+Pianko also associate directs the Jackson School of International Studies and its Graduate Studies unit, and previously served as the Herbert and Lucy Pruzan Professor of Jewish Studies.
 He received his Ph.D. in Religious Studies/Judaic Studies from Yale University in 2004 and joined the Jackson School faculty in the fall of that year.

 Pianko’s research interests include modern Jewish history, Zionism, and American Judaism.
 His first book, “Zionism and the Roads Not Taken: Rawidowicz Kaplan, Kohn” (Bloomington: Indiana University Press, 2010) uncovers the thought of three key interwar Jewish intellectuals who defined Zionism’s central mission as challenging the model of a sovereign nation-state.